 Are Samsung Notes Private?

-Privacy and security are related but different.
+No. Samsung Notes are not private by default, because the default is sync to a corporate cloud that Samsung can read.
+Privacy and security are different questions.
 Security asks: can an attacker get to my data?
-Privacy asks: who else has access even when the system is working as intended?
+Privacy asks: who else has access even when the system is working exactly as intended?

 By that standard, Samsung Notes are not private.
 Here is what Samsung's privacy policy permits: